 The Town supports the development of uses that highlight the importance and value of the agricultural economy.
-On this basis, uses such as farm machinery and equipment exhibitions (on a temporary basis), farm tours, petting zoos, hay rides and sleigh rides, processing demonstrations, pick-your-own produce establishments, small-scale farm theme playgrounds and small-scale educational establishments that focus on farming instruction are permitted in the Agricultural, Special Agricultural and Rural designations as on-farm diversified uses on a farm subject to the policies of the Official Plan provided that:
+On this basis, uses such as farm machinery and equipment exhibitions (on a temporary basis), farm tours, petting zoos, hay rides and sleigh rides, processing demonstrations, pickyour-own produce establishments, small-scale farm theme playgrounds and small-scale educational establishments that focus on farming instruction are permitted in the Agricultural, Special Agricultural and Rural designations as on-farm diversified uses on a farm subject to the policies of the Official Plan provided that:

-- a) the proposed use shall not have a negative impact on the enjoyment and privacy of neighbouring properties; - adequate on-site parking facilities are provided for the use, in addition to the parking required for the principal use on the property, and such parking is provided in locations compatible with surrounding land uses; - c) the proposed access to the site will not cause a traffic hazard; - d) the proposed use can be serviced with an appropriate water supply and appropriate means of sewage disposal; - e) the proposed use enhances the agricultural character of the Town through the preservation of historic barns and/or the establishment of a built form that is compatible with the agricultural surroundings; and, - f) the building containing the proposed use is located within the existing farm-building cluster where possible and shall utilize a common driveway with the principal use of the property.
+- a) the proposed use shall not have a negative impact on the enjoyment and privacy of neighbouring properties; - b) adequate on-site parking facilities are provided for the use, in addition to the parking required for the principal use on the property, and such parking is provided in locations compatible with surrounding land uses;

+- c) the proposed access to the site will not cause a traffic hazard; - d) the proposed use can be serviced with an appropriate water supply and appropriate means of sewage disposal; - e) the proposed use enhances the agricultural character of the Town through the preservation of historic barns and/or the establishment of a built form that is compatible with the agricultural surroundings; and, - f) the building containing the proposed use is located within the existing farm-building cluster where possible and shall utilize a common driveway with the principal use of the property.

-B4.1.3 Estate Wineries
+B4.1.3 Wineries

-Estate Wineries (which may also include cideries, distilleries, meaderies and similar uses) may be permitted in the Agricultural, Special Agricultural and Rural designations subject to the following:
+Wineries (which may also include cideries, distilleries, meaderies and similar uses) may be permitted in the Agricultural, Special Agricultural and Rural designations subject to the following:

-- a) A minimum 2 8 hectares (5 20 acres) must be planted and remain in production with vines, apples trees or pear trees; - b) The retail sale of wine and wine related products, and a hospitality room where food and wine is prepared and served, will be permitted when such uses are accessory to complement the estate winery; - c) The maximum floor area Associated retail and hospitality uses shall be in accordance with Section B4.1.9 so as not to detract from the main use of the land and not adversely affect other uses permitted in the area. - d) Wineries shall be subject to a Zoning By-law Amendment and Site Plan Agreement approval by the Town.
-The following matters must be addressed to the satisfaction of the Town: - i) water supply and waste disposal;

-- ii) best practices for drainage and outlets for stormwater;

-- iii) entrances and exits to roads;

-- iv) off-street loading, parking spaces;

-- v) outside storage;

-- vi) buffering/screening, landscaping; and,

-- vii) outdoor areas to be used by the public (e.g. patios).
+- a) A minimum 2 hectares (5 acres) must be planted and remain in production with vines, apples trees or pear trees; - b) Associated retail and hospitality uses shall be in accordance with Section B4.1.9 - c) Wineries shall be subject to a Zoning By-law Amendment and Site Plan Agreement approval by the Town.
+The following matters must be addressed to the satisfaction of the Town: - i) water supply and waste disposal; - ii) best practices for drainage and outlets for stormwater; - iii) entrances and exits to roads; - iv) off-street loading, parking spaces; - v) outside storage; - vi) buffering/screening, landscaping; and, - vii) outdoor areas to be used by the public (e.g. patios).